AntonioND/ucity/docs/map-edition.rst

 - ``source/room_game/draw_port.asm`` : Functions to draw and demolish ports.

-    - ``MapCheckSurroundingWater`` : Returns 1 if there is water in any tile surounding this building (defined by its coordinates and size).
+    - ``MapCheckSurroundingWater`` : Returns 1 if there is water in any tile surrounding this building (defined by its coordinates and size).

-    - ``MapBuildDocksSurrounding`` : Checks all tiles surounding a port and builds docks on the water ones.
+    - ``MapBuildDocksSurrounding`` : Checks all tiles surrounding a port and builds docks on the water ones.
 Called from ``MapDrawPort``.
 It doesn't refresh the VRAM map.

-    - ``MapConvertDocksIntoWater`` : It checks the tiles surounding this port.
+    - ``MapConvertDocksIntoWater`` : It checks the tiles surrounding this port.
       For each dock tile, if it is facing this port, it sets it to water.
 Docks that belong to other ports are left unchanged.
 Used by ``MapDeletePort``.